emdash/udlang/README.md

 future, I may evolve uDLang in ways that align it more closely with Koka.
 As it stands right now, uDLang is part of the Rust ecosystem.

-I am not terribly familiar with Koka myself, but here's a rough summary of the obvious differences:
+I am not terribly familiar with Koka, but here's a summary of the obvious differences:
 - Koka's effect system is strictly more expressive than uDLang's
+  - uDLang has one effect: the `out` statement.
+  - uDLang effects cannot be "handled" within the uDLang script -- they are values which are only externally visible.
-  - Koka's effects desugar to continuations.
+  - Koka's effects are syntactic sugar around continuations, allowing for non-linear control flow.
-  - Koka's effect system can express constructs like exceptions, whereas uDLang plans to implement exceptions as a language feature.
+  - Koka implements exceptions through its effect system, while uDLang will implement exceptions as a language feature.
-  - Koka appears to be a general-purpose applications or even systems language that targets native compilation, while uDLang aim to be a simple language that is easily embedded.
+  - Koka appears to be a general-purpose applications or even systems language that targets native compilation, while uDLang aims to be a small, embeddable language.
 - Both Koka and uDLang support "trailing lambdas", but support for this in uDLang is limited to procedure calls due to limitations in the parser, while Koka supports them more generally.
 - Koka defines method call expressions like `x.f(...)` to mean: `f(x, ...)`,
   while udlang defines it to mean: `x[Atom("f")](x, ...)`
-  - uDLang aims to guarantee that this statically optimize to a flat function call by default, but the semantic distinction influences how the method is resolved.
+  - uDLang aims to guarantee that this will optimize to a direct function call, the distinction is mainly how each language decides which function to call.
+  - Koka's notion allows defining "methods" on a type externally, whereas uDLang does not allow for this.
+  - In Koka, it's not clear you can refer to a method's function value directly (without calling it), while in uDLang you can.
+- uDLang is record-oriented, while Koka has no such notion.
-- uDLang programs are kernels operating on records, wheras Koka programs are strictly more general.
+  - uDLang scripts are kernels operating on a stream of records.
-  - uDLang is record-oriented: a script body executes once for each record supplied by the runtime.
   - the `in` keyword, which always binds to the current input record, is a construct unique to uDLang as far as I know.
+	- as are the `input`, and `output` declarations.
 - uDLang has an experimental construct `suppose` which is used for certain edge cases in tree-shaped data.
-Koka's effect system may or may not be powerful enough to express an equivalent notion.
+It's not yet clear to me if Koka's effect system can express this construct.
 - Koka uses automatic semicolon insertion similar to EcmaScript, whereas uDLang has no plans to implement this feature, or to otherwise eliminate semicolons from the grammar.

-## Why the *name* uDLang?

-The name is short for uDashboard Language.
-That's it.
-It's a working title, and I'm open to changing it.
+- Koka seems to be a more mature project.
+- uDLang supports partial evaluation via the `$` operator, while it's not clear that Koka has any mechanism for partial evaluation.

-## An in-depth Example ##
+## HTML Example ##

 Let's imagine that we are writing a todo-list web-application.
 As part of this, we want to convert a JSON payload received from a web service